chengcli/codeclarified/README.md

-# CodeClarified.ai
+# CodePrettifier.ai

-CodeClarified.ai is a web application that accepts a code file and outputs a prettified and commented version of the code without changing its content.
+CodePrettifier.ai is a web application that accepts a code file and outputs a prettified and commented version of the code without changing its content.
 This project is built using Python, Flask, and the OpenAI API.

 ## Features